lupyuen/lupyuen.github.io/src/star64.md

 -rw-r--r-- 15151064 fitImage-initramfs-5.15.107
 ```

-Yes Yocto looks more complicated than Armbian, but it boots OK on Star64!
+Yocto looks more complicated than Armbian, but it boots OK on Star64!

 ![U-Boot Bootloader Log](https://lupyuen.github.io/images/star64-opensbi.jpg)